DmitriBogdanov/UTL/docs/module_struct_reflect.md

 | `value` is an r-value reference to a struct | `S&&` corresponds to `Struct&&`       | `std:tuple<int&&>`       |

 > [!Tip]
 > This effectively means that `field_view` allows struct members to be accessed exactly as one would expect when working with struct members directly, except using a tuple API.
-See [examples]().
+See the [examples](#field--entry-views).

 > ```cpp
 > template <class S> constexpr auto entry_view(S&& value) noexcept;